BlameTroi/txblibs/README.txt

 A hodgepodge of several small functions that fall into one or more of the following categories:

-* repplacements for functions with an API that make little sense to me or is too unlike what I'm used to from my prior work.
+* replacements for functions with an API that make little sense to me or is too unlike what I'm used to from my prior work.

 * functions that might be some library somewhere, but I'm not familiar